marnelfr/noteKeeper/README.md

 E.g.: Passing from NoteListActivity to NoteActivity when the user click on a note will be like:
 > The NoteListActivity will create an intent and call startActivity which will then start our NoteActivity.

+## The manifest
+The **AndroidManifest.xml** describe the application and its components.
+Its content start by the **application** element.\
+Within the **application element**, we describe the components within the application.
+Each Activity is presented by an **activity element**.

+The one with the **intent-filter** is indicated to be the launcher activity and then causes an icon for it to appear in the application launcher.
+That's mean will have as a lot of icons for our application as a lot of launcher activities.
+But normally, we'll have only one like that.

+The **label** of activities does a couple of things.
+In case of the launcher activity, it affects the text that appears next to the launcher icon.
+For other activities, it affects the text that appears at the top of the activity.

+**String resources** allow storing string values separate from where they are referenced.
+Using them avoid us to directly insert our string value in the _manifest_.